eliabntt/irotate_active_slam/README.md

 ## Getting Started

 These instructions will help you to set up both the simulation environment and a real robot scenario for development and testing purposes.

+## Branches
+ - the `master` branch can be used to run the simulation environment with omnidirectional and semi-holonomic robot.
+You can just change the NMPC config with your limits for the velocities of the robot base and for the camera rotation speed
+ - the `merged_odometry` branch is the master branch with the proposed combination for the state estimate
+ - the `non-holonomic-mpc` is the master branch with the necessary adaptation to simulate a non-holonomic robot within our system.
+Please note that this is just an approximation.
+ - the two `real_robot` and `real_robot_merged` branches contain the edits to run the master branch with our platform without/with our proposed combined state estimate

 ### Installation